calmjs/calmjs/README.rst

 Introduction
 ------------

-In essence, |calmjs| defines a framework and provide a set of tools that enable Python packages to declare their what JavaScript package or sources they require for their complete functionality.
-This common framework will ensure the accessibility of these metadata under a common protocol, instead of being otherwise scattered across different tools or locations.
+In essence, |calmjs| defines an extensible framework that enables Python packages to declare dependencies on JavaScript package or sources that are required for their complete functionality, and a set of tools to work with these declarations in order to generate the build and execution environment for them.
+This common framework will ensure the accessibility of these metadata under a common protocol, instead of being otherwise scattered across different tools or locations or be duplicated between the working environments.
 Ultimately, this permits better `Node.js`_ integration with a given Python environment, lowering the amount of effort needed to achieve continuous integration and/or delivery of Python packages in conjunction with Node.js/JavaScript packages in a reproducible manner.

 In order to achieve this, the calmjs framework provides a set of extension to |setuptools|_ that assists with the tracking and management